abapPM/ABAP-Convert/README.md

 All contributions are welcome!
 Read our [Contribution Guidelines](https://github.com/abapPM/ABAP-Convert/blob/main/CONTRIBUTING.md), fork this repo, and create a pull request.

-You can install the developer version of ABAP CONVERT using [abapGit](https://github.com/abapGit/abapGit) either by creating a new online repository for `https://github.com/abapPM/ABAP-Convert`.
+You can install the developer version of ABAP Convert using [abapGit](https://github.com/abapGit/abapGit) either by creating a new online repository for `https://github.com/abapPM/ABAP-Convert`.

 Recommended SAP package: `/APMG/CONVERT`